 Find out more about kookaburras here.

 The numbat is a small creature that looks like a cross between a rat and cat.
 The numbat has a reddish-yellow coat with stripes across its back, and a fuzzy tail.
-Numbats use their pointed muzzles to forage in the dirt for ants and termites, which they scoop up with their long tongues.
+Numbats use their pointed muzzles to forage in the dirt for termites, which they scoop up with their long tongues.

 Could the platypus be the world’s weirdest creature?
 With the bill of a duck, the tail of a beaver, and the feet of an otter, it’s a very strange-looking animal.